-Most people who visit San Diego know about the world renowned San Diego Zoo, but did you know that they have a second park just 30 miles outside of town called the San Diego Zoo Safari Park (or Wild Animal Park by the locals)?
+Most people who visit San Diego know about the world-renowned San Diego Zoo, but did you know that they have a second park just 30 miles outside of town called the San Diego Zoo Safari Park (or Wild Animal Park by the locals)?

-Opening its doors over 40 years ago, the Safari Park sits on 1,800 acres of land.
+They opened in 1972 with 1,800 acres of land.
 Just to give you some reference, that’s equivalent to 180 San Diego Zoos or over 21 Disneylands!

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.